The densest subgraph problem in sparse random graphs

-If $\Theta$ is balanced on $\mu$, then the choice $f={\ind}_{\{\partial\Theta>t\}}$ clearly satisfies all those requirements, so that equality holds for each $t\in\R$ in the Proposition.
-This proves the \emph{if} part and shows that the supremum in Proposition \ref{pr:dual} is attained, since at least one balanced allocation exists by Proposition \ref{pr:zero}.
-Now, for the \emph{only if} part, suppose that equality is achieved in Proposition \ref{pr:dual}.
-Then the above requirements imply that for $\vmu-$a-e $(G,i,o)\in\cGss$,
+If $\Theta$ is balanced on $\mu$, then the choice $f={\mathbf{1}}_{\{ \partial \Theta>t\}}$ clearly satisfies all those requirements, so that equality holds for each $t\in\mathbb{R}$ in the proposition.
+This proves the \textit{if} part and shows that the supremum in Proposition~\ref{prdual} is attained, because at least one balanced allocation exists by Proposition~\ref{przero}.
+Now, for the \textit{only if} part, suppose that equality is achieved in Proposition~\ref{prdual}.
+Then the above requirements imply that for $\vec{\mu}$-a.e. $(G,i,o)\in\mathcal {G}_{\star\star}$,